 4. Research personal injury attorneys and keep their information on hand.

 Depending on the severity of the collision, you may need to call a personal injury attorney who knows how to deal with insurance companies.
-Smith Injury Lawyers, PA, (864-236-5530) offers a free consultation.
+Smith Injury Law, PA, (864-236-5530) offers a free consultation.

 Knowing that you are prepared will give you peace of mind both before and after an accident.